lemon123456/sjyuan-cc.github.io/english/51talk-grammar.md

 20. For a long time nobody dropped by me.(❌)
 For a long time nobody dropped by my place to visit me.(✅)

+21. I didn't have idea on what to do.(❌)
+I don't have an idea on what to do.(✅)

+22. I don't know about your number.(❌)
+I don't know your number.(✅)

+23. Do you mind I sit here?(❌)
+Do you mind if I sit here?(✅)

+24. It‘s not the improve of my English skills but the process.(❌)
+It’s not about the improvement of my English skills but the process I had gone through.(✅)